collabscore/callico/editions.md

 ###  Merging parts

 Two distinct parts can be *merged* (typically, staves interpreted as dictinct parts, that actually correspond to a piano part).
-The parameter is an array of part's ids.
+The target is (by convention) the "score" keyword, and the single parameter is an array of part's ids.

 Example: the edition specified below merges parts ``p1``  and